GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 Those responsible for keeping data safe in the cloud need to know about activities taking place in their workloads.
 Problems with VPN tunnels can cause unexpected outages, and a seemingly benign oversight like an overly-wide firewall rule can have significant impact to an organization's security posture.
 Getting the events flowing to a log analytics system is a first step toward minimizing the time it takes to discover and remediate a risky scenario.

-Google Cloud customers can use Google Stackdriver for near real-time logging of activity in the cloud, as well as logs from resources in AWS resources and data centers.
-While [Google Stackdriver Log Viewer](https://cloud.google.com/logging/docs/view/overview) provides the native ability to perform log searching and exporting, we can also send the logs to an existing logging solution to leverage existing investments.
+Google Cloud Platform customers can use Google Stackdriver for near real-time logging of activity in the cloud, as well as logs from resources in AWS resources and data centers.
+While [Stackdriver Log Viewer](https://cloud.google.com/logging/docs/view/overview) provides the native ability to perform log searching and exporting, we can also send the logs to an existing logging solution to leverage existing investments.

 This tutorial creates the configurations required to send Google Stackdriver logs to the Elastic Cloud Elasticsearch SaaS platform.
 Elastic Cloud is a SaaS offering, which saves time by not needing to build and manage the Elasticsearch infrastructure.